IanGlass/Haptic-Feedback-Rangefinder/README.md

 # Haptic-Feedback-Rangefinder

-The range can be cycled between 100, 200 and 400 cm using the push button.
+The purpose of this project was to design a hand held rangefinder which uses vibration intensity (haptic feedback) to indicate distance.
+The sensing range can be cycled between 100, 200 and 400 cm using the push button.
+The project uses the SR04 ultrasonic sensor and the EFM32TG microcontroller produced by SiliconLabs.

 # Circuit